-Like the South Holston, the Watauga River produces bountiful brown and rainbow trout.
+Like the South Holston, the Watauga River produces bountiful brown trout and rainbow trout.

 In the true definition of Wata’gi (beautiful water), much like the South Holston River, The Watauga river is a 20-mile tailwater system that is produced and generated by watershed via the Wilbur Dam.
-The water temperatures are continuously cold for producing healthy brown and rainbow trout fishing year-round.
+As it makes its way from the Wilbur Dam, through the beautiful country landscape of Carter County, it provides the perfect backdrop for a day of landing big fish!
+The water temperatures are continuously cold for producing plenty of healthy brown and rainbow trout, which produces great fly fishing

-Located in Elizabethton, Tn, the initial process for a watershed begins in North Carolina.
-Watauga County, Nc is stapled by Grandfather Mountain.
+Located in Elizabethton, Tn, the initial process for it's headwaters begins in North Carolina.
+Watauga County, NC is stapled by Grandfather Mountain.
 The watershed journey begins there and flows into the Watauga lake which meets Wilbur Dam.
+It eventually empties into Boone Lake much like the SoHo.
 The Watauga Lake staples some of the cleanest lake water in the United States and proves in producing some of the most efficient and clean hydroelectricity.

-The Watauga provides a sporty atmosphere of rapids, smooth water, with runs and riffles.
+The Watauga provides a sporty atmosphere of rapids, smooth water, with runs and riffles and plenty of nice pools of water.
+Because of the dual use nature of these waters, whitewater kayaking is a popular pastime here as well.
+But don't worry, the only rapids you need be careful of when floating is Bee Cliff.
 These characteristics make the Watauga a great partnered choice to the South Holston.
-The Watauga is consistent fishing when the South Holston is not generating water for float trips as the Watauga can always be floated on low water.
+The Watauga is consistent in fly fishing when the South Holston is not generating water for float trips as the Watauga can always be floated on low water.